 Achievements: A prolific event horse for New Zealand, “Nugget” was seventh at the 2004 Athens Olympics with his rider Heelan Tompkins.
 Other notable results included winning the CCI3* at Puhinui in Auckland aged 19 in 2005, 17th at Badminton in 2003, fifth at Chatsworth CIC3* and second at Boekelo CCI3* both in 2002.
 Glengarrick’s final championships appearance was at the World Equestrian Games in Aachen in 2006, by which time he was 20-years-old.
 But he still recorded an outstanding result, taking seventh.
-He died earlier this year aged 29.
+He died in 2015, aged 29.

 Achievements: Originally produced by Vicky Tuffs, Ailie Haddow took the diminutive gelding up to intermediate and CCI* level before her sister Olivia Haddow (now Wilmot) took over the reins.
 Together they represented Great Britain at two young rider European championships in 2004 and 2005 (where they scooped team gold), completed five CCI3*s and finished at Badminton in 2008.
 “Filius” ended his eventing career with a BE100open win back with Ailie in 2013.